 Most refreshing fruit teas

-Boasting some very fragrant and fresh (albeit pricey) fruit tea options is Partea.
-We highly-recommend the Jasmine Fruit Tea (which comes with generous servings of premium fruit like passionfruit and mango slices) from their Rainbow Tea series, the Sun Moon Lake Tea w/Milk off their Fresh Milk menu, and perhaps even their most premium selection, the Rose Pu’er Fruit Tea.
+Boasting very fragrant and fresh (albeit pricey) fruit tea options is Partea.
+We highly recommend the Jasmine Fruit Tea (which comes with generous servings of premium fruit like passionfruit and mango slices) from their Rainbow Tea series, the Sun Moon Lake Tea w/Milk off their Fresh Milk menu, and perhaps even their most premium selection, the Rose Pu’er Fruit Tea.

 Really creamy cheese teas